 Columbia University's College of Dental Medicine was founded in 1916.
 Most of this school's courses for dental continuing education are held at Columbia University Irving Medical Center.
 Courses are offered for dental assistants, dental hygienists, dental specialists and general dentists.

 Continuing education courses at Columbia University may include symposia, observations of procedures, series/individual sessions and hands-on practice.
 Classes are offered on weekdays, evenings or weekends.
 Course offerings, costs and CE credits earned may vary.

 This school offers a variety of associate's degrees and certificates in its allied health programs.
 Faculty members have diverse background experiences and hold licenses in their fields.

 Academic Certificate in Dental Assisting

-The American Dental Association Council on Dental Education - Dental Assisting Section accredits this 33-credit program, offered through joint efforts of Essex County College and University of Medicine and Dentistry of New Jersey.
+The American Dental Association Council on Dental Education - Dental Assisting Section accredits this 33-credit program, offered through joint efforts of Essex County College and Rutgers University-School of Health Related Professions.
 Candidates for this program complete placement tests and prerequisite courses in biology, English and psychology, with minimum 2.0 grade point averages.
 Major courses in the program include dental materials, clinical assisting, practice management, dental head/neck anatomy, dental radiology, dental health education and dental specialties.
 An internship is also required.
 Credits earned may be used towards this school's dental hygiene associate's degree.